 In 2003, after decades of hard work in the entertainment industry, Oprah Winfrey was crowned the first Black woman to become a self-made billionaire, as per Business Insider.

-28. President Biden is about to appoint the first Black woman to the Supreme Court.
+28. Ketanji Brown Jackson became the first Black woman to serve the Supreme Court.

 Every moment we live through is history in the making.
 In January 2022, Supreme Court Justice Stephen G. Breyer announced his retirement.
 Biden promptly replied that he intended to replace Breyer with “the first Black woman nominated to the United States Supreme Court.”
 And in June 2022, Biden kept true to his word, and Ketanji Brown Jackson was sworn in as a justice of the Supreme Court.

 This article, originally published on Jan.
 31, 2022, has been updated.